geotsiokos/woocommerce-merchandising-booster/README.md

+# WooCommerce Merchandising Booster
-Premium WooCommerce extension for dynamic, context-aware product recommendations with advanced rules, analytics, and multi-page placement.
+## A WooCommerce extension for dynamic, context-aware product recommendations with advanced rules, analytics, and multi-page placement.
+* Status: WIP